rafaeltmiranda/boardwalk-networking-terminal-game/README.md

 Create a room to play or join one already created
 Protect the room with password (optional)
 Chat in the room before game starts
+To start the game and left the chat the room creater should send a message with "start"
 Can't choose an already chosen letter
 See the game instructions